xcompact3d/x3d2/docs/source/user/theory.rst

     k'_x\Delta{x} = \frac{2a\sin(k_x\Delta{x}/2) + (2b/3)\sin(3k_x\Delta{x}/2)}{1+2\alpha\cos(k_x\Delta{x})}

 The well known principle of equivalence between multiplication in Fourier space and derivation/interpolation in the physical space is recalled here.
-This equivalence is exact, hence, the computaion of a derivative  in physical space using :eq:`staggered-first-derivative` with relevant boundary conditions must lead to the same result obtained with the use of :eq:`modified-wave-number-staggered` in spectral space.
+This equivalence is exact, hence, the computation of a derivative in physical space using :eq:`staggered-first-derivative` with relevant boundary conditions must lead to the same result obtained with the use of :eq:`modified-wave-number-staggered` in spectral space.

+.. _solving_the_poisson_equation:

 Solving the Poisson equation
 ----------------------------

-There are several numerical algorithms for solving Poisson's equations, which can be broadly classified into two categories: iterative solvers and direct solvers.
+There are several numerical algorithms for solving Poisson's equations, which can be broadly classified into two categories: iterative solvers and direct solvers. x3d2 currently uses direct methods with iterative solvers planned in future versions.
 Among the direct methods, Fast Fourier Transform (FFT) based solvers are the most efficient.

 For simplicity, a generic 3D Fourier transform can be defined as: